How to Fold a Greeting Card

 Why the Fold Matters

 Getting a good crisp fold not only looks nice, but it also helps the card to stand up straight.
-A card which is loosely folded or has a wobbly fold will not stand as firm as a well-folded card.
-A
+A card that is loosely folded or has a wobbly fold will not stand as firm as a well-folded card.

 Although it is possible to buy card blanks, many card makers like to make their own cards from sheets of cardstock.
 This is the ideal way to get the perfect card, as you have complete control over the color and size of the card.
 This can also be extremely cost-effective.

 One of the keys to making handmade cards from a piece of folded cardstock is ensuring a crisp and firm fold.
 A fold that is not central or is not straight will result in a card that does not stand correctly.
 This means that however good the decoration is on the front of the card, the end result will always lack a professional looking finish.